When Metallica Expanded After James Hetfield Broke His Wrist

-When Metallica embarked on their Damage, Inc. tour in the spring of 1986, they'd lined up some of the biggest dates of their career to that point.
+Metallica lined up some of the biggest dates of their career as they prepared to embark on the Damage, Inc. tour in the spring of 1986.
 Unfortunately, before the summer was out, frontman James Hetfield ended up taking the tour's title a little too literally.

 Hetfield was skateboarding prior to the band's July 26 stop in Evansville, Ind., part of a string of dates that found the fast-rising metal upstarts opening for Ozzy Osbourne.
 While attempting one particular downhill run, he took a tumble and ended up breaking his wrist, putting a painful crimp in his plans to play guitar later that evening.
 Needless to say, the Metallica fans who'd come out to the show weren't pleased.

-To its credit, the group quickly returned to the road after bowing out of the Evansville gig — albeit with a temporary lineup change.
+To their credit, Metallica quickly returned to the road after bowing out of the Evansville gig — albeit with a temporary lineup change.
 During his recovery, Hetfield continued to handle vocals, but his rhythm guitar duties were assumed by John Marshall, a longtime friend of lead guitarist Kirk Hammett and part of the band's live crew.
 Starting July 27 in Nashville and continuing through Sept.
 25 in Norway, Marshall filled in, allowing Metallica to maintain their hard-fought early momentum.

-Fortunately for the band, Marshall is a more than capable guitarist in his own right.
-He filled in again in 1992, when Hetfield was temporarily forced out of the lineup after suffering second- and third-degree burns, and after leaving Metallica's crew, he went on to join Metal Church, with whom he's continued to play periodically even after getting a job with Mesa in 1995.
+Fortunately for the band, Marshall is a more than capable guitarist in his own right: He filled in again in 1992, when Hetfield was temporarily forced out of the lineup after suffering second- and third-degree burns.
+After leaving Metallica's crew, he went on to join Metal Church, with whom he continued to play periodically even after getting a job with Mesa in 1995.